 Read How Do Dinosaurs Count to Ten by Jane Yolen and Mark Teague.
 Make sure to put an emphasis on each object the dinosaurs are counting.

-After reading the book, invite the children to go on a hunt for the objects in the book and practice counting them just like the dinosaurs did.
+After reading the book, invite the children to go on a hunt for the objects in the book and practice counting their numbers them just like the dinosaurs did.
 If your kids are anything like mine, they will be super excited to get going!

 Turn back to the beginning of the book and start with the first page.
 Ask the kids what object the dinosaur has on that page.
 They will say a “teddy bear.”
 Ask how many teddy bears.
 After they come to the conclusion that it is one, they will start looking around the room for one teddy bear.